-Dances are considered an extra-curricular activity and require students to pass a drug test (grades 7-12).
+Attending dances is a privilege and not a right.
 Students outside of Madison-Plains may attend a dance upon Administrative approval.
-Guests must be pre-registered with the office and approved by the principal.
+Guests must be pre registered with the office and approved by the principal.
 In order to attend high school dances, students must have at least freshmen status and must be 20 years of age or younger.
 They must provide a copy of their photo ID.
 Students who leave a dance will not be readmitted.
 Students may also be requested to follow a dress code for dances.